-To be eligible for free travel arrangements, pupils must attend the nearest suitable school with a place available, or where a place would have been available if the parent or carer had listed that school in the application for a school place.
+To be eligible for free travel arrangements, pupils must attend the nearest suitable school with a place available, or where a place would have been available if the parent or carer had listed that school in the application for a school place and the eligibility criteria is met.
+Please refer to the home to school transport policy.